Aurora, Colorado

 What is the Land Use Allocation in Aurora, CO?

-The following table illustrates how land is allocated for various uses within the Aurora, CO as defined by city ordinances.
+The following table illustrates how land is allocated for various uses within Aurora, CO as defined by city ordinances.

 Permitted Use TypePermitted Use Sub TypePercentageArea(sq. m)